tourhunter-com/help-tourhunter-com/_articles-en/subscription_messages.md

 ![Subscription_notifications5](/assets/images/subscription_notifications5.png)

-When you click on a message, the user is redirected to the corresponding page "Pay via bank transfer".
+The user redirects to the corresponding page "Pay via bank transfer" when he click on notification.